maliMirkec/personal-website/source/_posts/starter-project-a-set-of-latest-best-practices-packed-in-gulp-tasks.md

   - Blog
 comments: true
 thumbnail: https://res.cloudinary.com/starbist/image/upload/v1521878764/starter-project_vr5fq4.png
-description: This article is the very first article in a series about Starter Project, a set of latest best practices packed in Gulp tasks.
+description: This article is the very first article in a series about Starter Project, a set of the latest best practices packed in Gulp tasks.
 In this article, I am going to explain the idea behind this project, how it could help you on your project and how to use it.
 project:
   name: Starter Project
   href: https://starter.silvestar.codes